standardstate/dime-drive/README.md

 # "El Cheapo" drive
-System on a dime project called "drive" that is a personal file index and storage application.
+"El Cheapo" series project called "drive" that is a personal file index and storage application.